kubernetes/kops/docs/cli/kops_rolling-update.md

 Note: terraform users will need run the following commands all from the same directory "kops update cluster --target=terraform" then "terraform plan" then "terraform apply" prior to running "kops rolling-update cluster"

 Use export KOPS FEATURE FLAGS="+DrainAndValidateRollingUpdate" to use beta code that drains the nodes and validates the cluster.
 New flags for Drain and Validation operations will be shown when the environment variable is set.

+Node Replacement Strategies Alpha Feature

+We are now including three new strategies that influence node replacement.
+All masters and bastions are rolled sequentially before the nodes, and this flag does not influence their replacement.
+These strategies utilize the feature flag mentioned above.

+  1. "default" - A node is drained then deleted.
+The cloud then replaces the node automatically.
+  2. "create-all-new-ig-first" - All node instance groups are duplicated first; then all old nodes are cordoned.
+  3. "create-new-by-ig" - As each node instance group rolls, the instance group is duplicated, then all old nodes are cordoned.

+The second and third options create new instance groups.
+In order to use this ALPHA feature you need to enable +DrainAndValidateRollingUpdate,+RollingUpdateStrategies feature flags.

 ### Examples